 It wasn't until I had circled around to the east of Indianapolis that I reached a Carnegie new to me in the quiet town of Fortville.
 It had outgrown its Carnegie, now owned by the Gateway Community Church, which uses it as an outpost to distribute food to the needy and for a weekly free Sunday evening meal.
 Food pantries are not an uncommon site in small town America.
 Even Telluride has one.
 The church also hosted a Halloween "Trunk or Treat," a feature I had seen in other towns for people who live in isolated areas to congregate in one spot and dispense candy to trick-or-treaters out of the trunk of their car.

 From Fortville it was a quick seven miles to the Carnegie in Pendleton.
 It had been taken over by the school district and was now the "Carnegie Learning Center" providing classes for those with learning disabilities.

 I continued north another eight miles on the same busy four-lane highway to the large city of Anderson and its monumental, domed Carnegie, now the Anderson Fine Arts Center since 1998.
 A generous grant of $50,000, five times the normal amount, made this a genuine stunner with a breathtaking rotunda under its dome.

-I followed this string of Carnegies another eleven miles to Alexandria, whose Czrnegie was the first of this lot still functioning as a library.
-It's addition to its size almost looked as if it was part of the original design, lending it a unique beauty.
+I followed this string of Carnegies another eleven miles to Alexandria, whose Carnegie was the first of this lot still functioning as a library.
+It's extension to its side almost looked as if it was part of the original design, lending it a unique beauty.